 Lizzie adds: ‘By only working with MLAS accredited landlords we can guarantee a minimum set of accommodation standards, and we hold copies of Landlords Gas Safety Certificates, Electrical Safety Certificates, HMO (House in Multiple Occupation) Licences, Tenancy Deposit Scheme details and EPC (Energy Performance Certificates) on all properties where applicable.

-‘We have properties available within close proximity to the University, comprising of rooms, house shares, self-contained flats and houses for couples or families.
+‘We have properties available close to the University, comprising rooms, house shares, self-contained flats and houses for couples or families.

 ‘Regardless of whether a student finds private rented accommodation through Living or independently, we recommend that they don’t sign any contract or make any payment for accommodation in the private sector before they arrive.